NORDLOHFORJUDGE/NordlohForJudge/_includes/ask.md

 ### Another Header

-I believe in being transparent and addressing the concerns of my voters.
-Please participate by asking a question here and I'll be sure to respond.
+Please participate in my campaign by asking a question here.
+I will respond to you.